Vandivier/afterecon/content/2017-04-17-expressive-voting-rational-irrationality-and-the-size-of-government.md

 ---
-title: Expressive Voting, Rational Irrationality, and the Size of Government
+title: "Expressive Voting, Rational Irrationality, and the Size of Government"
 date: 2017-04-17 15:00:41
 author: John Vandivier
 ---